temporalio/samples-go/reqresp/README.md

 This sample demonstrates how to send a request and get a response from a Temporal workflow.
 Two approaches to providing the caller a response are in the example:

-* Query poll - Caller can run queries polling for response (the slow/inefficient way)
+* Query poll - Caller can run queries polling for response (the less efficient way)
-* Response activity - Caller can provide activity information on where to send the response to (the more robust way)
+* Response activity - Caller can provide activity information on where to send the response to (the more efficient way)

 The workflow in this specific example accepts requests to uppercase a string via signal and then provides the response via either approach above.